 The historic red windmill draws the masses for nightly entertainment and risqué cabaret.
 Even if you don’t have time for a show, it still warrants a visit.
 Insider Tip: Watch the movie before you go, it is great!

-Montmarte is seriously a Parisian dream.
+Montmartre is seriously a Parisian dream.
 Home to the famous Basilica of the Sacré-Cœur, it is an adorable neighborhood tucked away with beret-wearing artists painting on every corner.
-Small cafes and art shops line the cobble stoned streets of this picturesque district of Paris.
+Small cafes and art shops line the cobblestoned streets of this picturesque district of Paris.
+Grab a glass of wine at Le Rendez-Vous des Amis, a small traditional cafe in the heart of this somewhat grimy yet charming corner of Montmartre.

 Take in the View from the Basilica of the Sacré-Cœur